brandenwallace/cs6476-cv-1/PS2/README.md

-## Problem Set 2 – Window-based Stereo Matching
+## Problem Set 2 – Window based Stereo Matching

 In class and in Forsyth and Ponce, chapter 7 we discussed window-based approaches to estimating dense stereo correspondence.
 In this project you will implement such approaches and evaluate it on some standard stereo pairs.